Great Terrace of the Columbia #2 - The Geologists

 According to Pine (1985), the Great Terrace is not,

 ...a single, regionally correlative, upper surface.
 Rather, a number of terraces...define the upper surface...[The terrace] between Chelan Butte and the mouth of the Okanogan...generally lies between 365 and 380 m above sea level...[and]...Upstream from Bridgeport...[it]...apparently merges with a set of prominent terraces (380 to 420 m a.s.l.) cut into the Nespelem silt...Along the Okanogan River...elevations range from 375 to 410 m (Flint, 1935b).
 In general...a progression of increasing...altitudes as one proceeds upstream...The extreme upstream and downstream segments of the "Great Terrace" are incised surfaces.
 The convex-upward terrace surfaces between Riverside and Okanogan are outwash fans built out from tributary coulees.

 Jim O'Connor of USGS holds a more nuanced view (written communication, May 2022).
-Loosely paraphrasing his thoughts: From a point south of the Chelan River, a more or less distinct gravel train descends to the south from a morainal ridge nearly to Wenatchee.
+Loosely paraphrasing his thoughts: From a point south of the Chelan River, a more or less distinct gravel train descends from a morainal ridge south nearly to Wenatchee.
 Terraces upstream of Chelan along the Columbia and Okanogan form a series of recessional outwash surfaces, laterally traceable over short distances.
 He adds,

 I think the "great terrace" descriptor obscures the situation.

 Historic photo.
 A flight of glacial terraces at Omak, WA.
 Pogue Flat in foreground.
 Mouth of Omak Creek in the hazy distance at left.
 View to the SE.
 Frank Matsura photo (#6887) c.
 1910.
 Okanogan County Historical Society archives.